nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
--  SCTP disconnect should queue jump pending NAS requests
 - PacketRusher interop
-  - Cope with case where PacketRusher ignores Nas PduSessionReleaseCommand on Ngap PduSessionResourceReleaseCommand
-  - In particular, Disconnect should not be queued "Queue message (wanted Uplink Nas Transport) got Disconnect"
 - Live testing with multiple phones, update readme documenting interop status.
-- When a procedure is aborted by another message, we should not fail the entire message handler.
-Use "stop" to govern whether it is really fatal.
+- Tidying
   - In message handler combine self.stop self.disconnected and self.give_context into a single field?
   - Test script should always time out when doing wait_for_idle, not just in latest test
   - "Procedure failure: SCTP disconnection" should say which procedure failed

 ## Interop